jhuapl-boss/heaviside/docs/StepFunctionDSL.md

 * `timestamp`: Wait until the specified time
 * `seconds_path`: Read the number of seconds to wait from the given JsonPath
 * `timestamp_path`: Read the timestamp to wait until from the givne JsonPath

+#### Map State
+This state defines an independent state machine that runs on each element of the input array.

+Modifiers:
+* `iterator`: Required - the independent state machine is defined here.
+* `result`: JsonPath of where to place the results of the state, relative to the raw input (before the `input` modifier was applied) (Default: `"$"`)
+* `retry`: If the given error(s) were encountered, rerun the state
+  - `error(s)`: A single string, array of strings, or empty array of errors to match against.
+An empty array matches against all errors.
+  - `retry interval`: Number of seconds to wait before the first retry
+  - `max attempts`: Number of retries to attempt before passing errors to `catch` modifiers.
+Zero (0) is a valid value, meaning don't retry.
+  - `backoff rate`: The multipler that increases the `retry interval` on each attempt
+* `catch`: If the given error(s) were encountered and not handled by a `retry` then execute the given states.
+If the states in the catch block don't terminate, then execution will continue on the next valid state.
+  - `error(s)`: A single string, array of strings, or empty array of errors to match against.
+An empty array matches against all errors.
+  - JsonPath: An optional JsonPath string about where to place the error information in relationship to the errored state's input.
+By default the error information will replace the errored state's input.
+              Error information is a dictionary containing the key 'Error' and possibly the key 'Cause'.

 ### Flow Control States
 #### Comparison Operators